TempleS19CIS3296-02/project-hooter-skill/timeLog.md

 ### Richard Kemmerer
   - 2:00 on building information and JSON/DynamoDB code & utterances
-  - 3:00 on more building information and more DynamoDB/utterances
+  - 4:30 on more building information and more DynamoDB/utterances and powerpoint and trello